 Professor Marston and the Wonder Women is a truth-is-stranger-than-fiction, triple biopic of free-thinking rebels: Harvard psychologist, educational consultant and inventor Dr William Moulton Marston and the two women with whom he shared his adult life, cut short in 1947 at age 53.
 Like Dan Ireland’s romantic tragedy, The Whole Wide World, about Conan the Barbarian creator Robert E Howard, part of the potential appeal is the disconnect between creator and creation.
-Disappointingly, this disconnect is not exploited and the reality remains more intriguing than is depicted in Writer/Director Angela Robinson’s lacklustre direction and script.
+Disappointingly, this disconnect is not exploited and the reality remains more intriguing than is depicted in writer/director Angela Robinson’s lacklustre direction and script.

 In 1947 Marston is called to give evidence before a hostile representative of the Child Study Association of America.
 Robinson uses this interview as a flashback device to tell the story.
-It is at times disrupting, but does provide a way to avoid expository dialogue in filling us in with some of the narrative and Marston’s theories.
+It is at times disrupting but does provide a way to avoid expository dialogue in filling us in with some of the narrative and Marston’s theories.

 Despite the liberal nature of her marital relationship, Elizabeth is jealous and prohibits the intimidated Olive from having sex with her husband.
-But it seems that Olive is more interested in Elizabeth than in William.
-Apparently Olive’s engagement is just a façade to do what is expected, although there is no evidence from her family of pressure to conform and marry, particularly as Olive is still young.
+But it seems that Olive is more interested in Elizabeth than in Marston.
+Apparently, Olive’s engagement is just a façade to do what is expected, although there is no evidence from her family of pressure to conform and marry, particularly as Olive is still young.
 Robinson does not allow the viewer to imagine that both women come together, less out of a hidden attraction to one another than out of a desire to please Marston, who is determined to have both women.
 A weakness in either the casting or directing is that Marston’s charisma and attraction to women is not immediately (or ever) apparent.

-In any event, the three get along a bit too well sexually and pay the cost when they start living together in a ménage a trois (the nature of which is contested by one of Marston’s granddaughter, Christie, who claims the two women were not lovers).
+In any event, the three get along a bit too well sexually and pay the cost when they start living together in a ménage à trois (the nature of which is contested by one of Marston’s granddaughter, Christie, who claims the two women were not lovers).

 Eventually their private lives become too much for Harvard University and they are sacked.
 The trio move to a New York suburb where no one knows them.
 Elizabeth is forced to abandon her studies take up secretarial work and Marston discovers the back rooms of a fetish art shop run by Charles Guyette (JJ Field).
 It turns out Olive is as turned on as is Marston by a kinky bondage outfit she models.
-This incident in the shop provides the inspiration for a new comic book (Marston was a consultant to the publisher of what is became DC Comics).
+This incident in the shop provides the inspiration for a new comic book (Marston was a consultant to the publisher of what became DC Comics).
 Marston starts writing a comic book.

 For all the promise in this true story, you can sympathise with the complaint of Mrs. Kinsey, wife of the contemporaneous sexologist, that, ‘I hardly see my husband since he took up sex.’
-Writer/director Angela Robinson believes that the sexual exploits of this self-absorbed ménage à trois merit more screen time than does the development of the comics, its impact on audiences and the character development of the three protagonists.
+Robinson believes that the sexual exploits of this self-absorbed ménage à trois merit more screen time than does the development of the comics, their impact on audiences and the character development of the three protagonists.

 Maybe it would have been more interesting if we were more a part of it.
 Despite Rebecca Hall’s valiant and quality performance, Robinson’s stilted direction makes it difficult to believe the eroticism felt by any of the parties, none of which is communicated to the audience.

 We see Marston trying to sell his idea to Max Gaines (Oliver Platt), the publisher at the National Periodical Publications (DC Comics) who suggests the simplified name Wonder Woman, but it all happens in a flash.
-There is nothing about the all important illustrations or the confusion that arose amongst readers between the feminist heroine and Marston’s belief that bondage and submission are part of a respected and noble tradition.
-He also sold the idea on the basis that this superhero would conquer through love rather than through combat, but if Tina Turner had been reading the comics, she might well ask what love has got to do with it.
+There is nothing about the all-important illustrations or the confusion that arose amongst readers between the feminist heroine and Marston’s belief that bondage and submission are part of a respected and noble tradition.
+He also sold the idea on the basis that this superhero would conquer through love rather than through combat, but if Tina Turner had been reading the comics, she might well ask what love has to do with it.